Alex has lived and worked in Surrey and North Delta for over twenty years. He was born in Gravesend, Kent, England.

 Alex has a Masters in Public Administration and Public Policy from the Department of Government at the London School of Economics.
 He has a Master of Social Work from Dalhousie University, as well as a Bachelor of Social Work from the University of British Columbia with a First Class Standing.

-He has been employed as a Team Leader and/or Clinical Coordinator, Clinician, and Social Worker with Fraser Health Authority, a Youth Counsellor with the Boys and Girls Club of South Coast BC, and a Case Manager with the Ministry of Children and Family Development in Special Needs, Foster Care, and Adults with Developmental Disabilities.
+He has been employed as a Team Leader, Clinician, and Social Worker with Fraser Health Authority, a Youth Counsellor with the Boys and Girls Club of South Coast BC, and a Case Manager with the Ministry of Children and Family Development in Special Needs, Foster Care, and Adults with Developmental Disabilities.

 Alex is the founder of Sher Vancouver which is a social, cultural, and support non-profit organization for LGBTQ South Asians and friends.
 Everyone is welcome in Sher.
 He is also a founding member of the Dignity Seniors Society which aims to build affordable housing for vulnerable seniors in Vancouver.

 Alex is the author of the book “Catalyst” which was a Finalist in the Current Events and Social Change category of the Next Generation Indie Book Awards.